eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 #### REQUIREMENT 1
-A Wallet Unit and a Relying Party receiving an attestation from the Wallet Unit SHOULD ensure that the attributes included in a presented attestation are accessible only by the Relaying Party.
+A Wallet Unit and a Relying Party receiving an attestation from the Wallet Unit SHOULD ensure that the attributes included in the presented attestation are accessible only to the Relaying Party.
 For example, the presentation can be encrypted in such a way that only the Relaying Party is able to decrypt it.

 #### REQUIREMENT 2